 Overview

 The Infisical permissions system is based on a role-based access control (RBAC) model.
 The system allows you to define roles and assign them to users and machines.
 Each role has a set of permissions that define what actions a user can perform.
 Permissions are built on a subject-action-object model.
 The subject is the resource the permission is being applied to, the action is what the permission allows.
-An example of a subject/action combination would besecrets/read
+An example of a subject/action combination would besecrets/read.
+This permission allows the subject to read secrets.

 Refer to the table below for a list of subjects and the actions they support.